lkilpela/so_long/README.md

 - `E` represents the exit.
 - `P` represents the player.

+## 📝 Evaluation Requirements

+The `so_long` project was evaluated based on the following criteria:

+1. **Game Logic**: The game must correctly implement the required logic, including player movement, collectible gathering, and exiting the game.

+2. **Graphics**: The game must use the MiniLibX library to create a graphical interface.

+3. **Performance**: The game must run smoothly without any performance issues or memory leaks.

+4. **Code Quality**: The code must be clear, concise, and efficient.
+It should be well-organized and easy to read.

+5. **Compiling**: The project must compile without any errors or warnings.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/lkilpela/so_long/blob/main/docs/LICENSE) file for details.